 - Price 150 Days Later: $10,943.00

-In the following table, we have summarized the patterns of Bitcoin halving events into categories like block number, block rewards, and percentage of Bitcoin mined.
+In the following table, we have summarized the patterns of Bitcoin halving events into bitcoin halving dates and price by dividing it into categories like block number, block rewards, and percentage of Bitcoin mined.

-Expected Next Bitcoin Halving Dates: 2024 and Beyond
+Expected Next Bitcoin Halving Dates and Price: 2024 and Beyond

 - Expected: 2024